Foundation phase academics Gr 1 – 3

 - Religious Education

-- Media User Guidance (Gr 2 and Gr 3)
+- Media User Guidance (Grade 2 and 3)

 - Physical Education (swimming and gross motor skills)